Digital on-screen graphics by country: United States

 The first logo bug appeared in the 1970s on cable networks and local TV stations.
 It was often displayed on the bottom of the screen for 5 to 10 seconds.
 It was usually displayed once per hour, or every 10 or 15 minutes during a program.
 One of the popular title generator machines during that time was made by Chyron, but other brands were also used.
 The first transparent logo bug to be displayed throughout an entire program was the CBS Evening News in 1990.
 It was part of a graphical redesign of the news broadcast done by branding design firm Novocom.
 The reason for its introduction was so that domestic business travelers would know which channel in their hotel carried a CBS affiliate immediately without a glance at a printed channel list, and soon it spread to the entirety of the CBS network schedule.
 The "big four" networks (CBS, ABC, NBC, FOX) began using full-time on-screen bugs in September 1993, with the bug removed during commercial breaks.
 Other major networks such as The WB and UPN also used logo bugs in the same manner.
 Since then, the use of digital on-screen bugs among cable and broadcast networks has become standard.

 The bug is usually placed on the lower right hand corner of the screen, with the notable exception being during the broadcasting of sports events and on some religious television networks (where logo bugs have largely been placed in the top-right to accommodate descriptive text, prayer lines, or Bible verses), and on most NBCUniversal networks (including NBC) and Ion Television, where their standard bugs were moved to the bottom left during prime time programming in 2006 and the early 2010s, respectively.
-CBS followed suit with its bug moving to the bottom left in September 2021.
+CBS followed suit in September 2021, with its bug moving to the bottom left as part of a rebranding the previous year.
 During sports broadcasts, NFL on Fox introduced FoxBox, a permanent graphic at the top left-hand side of the screen showing the score of the game, along with the network's logo.